janicem66/147-republican-traitors/README.md

 ## Our Demands to the Traitors Contributors/Donors

-If our demands are met your company will be cleared as supporting the traitors.
+If our demands are met your company will be cleared as supporters of the traitors.

-1. Immediately annouce that you will no longer fund any of the 147 Traitors.
+1. Immediately announce that you will no longer fund any of the 147 Traitors.

 ## To Dos